MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-07-Agile-Leadership.md

 tags: [Agile Manifesto, Agile Values, Agile Principles]
 ---

-How do you respond when your team members approach you with an issue?
-Do you solve the problem for them?
-Do you hint at the solution with guided questions?  guide them  your
+Turn self-managing teams to your advantage.

+To what extent does your team depend on you to move things forward?
+How do your team members feel about being (un)empowered to make decisions?
+Do you spend most of your time delineating strategy or helping your team with tactical matters?

+sustainable framework

+ only thinker in your team

 http://roneringa.com/leading-scrum-teams-to-maturity/